kubecost/docs/multi-cluster.md

 Contexts
 =============

 Kubecost supports the ability to monitor multiple **contexts** of clusters.
-A **context** refers to either a single monitored cluster, or a set of clusters that leverage persistent storage.
+A **context** refers to either a single monitored cluster, or a set of clusters that leverage [durable storage](https://github.com/kubecost/docs/blob/main/long-term-storage.md).

 Below are the steps for adding additional contexts on the **Kubecost Business & Enterprise** tier.